ESCSS-labs/ESCSS-SCSS/README.md

 # What is ESCSS-SCSS?

-ESCSS-SCSS helps you write clean code by empower the potential of CSS and Tailwind in SCSS.
+ESCSS-SCSS takes the full potential of CSS and Tailwind in SCSS.

 ## Core Concept - Atomic CSS